 Scholarly Commons Citation

 Gostin, Lawrence O., "Conceptualizing the Field After September 11th: Forward to a Symposium on Public Health Law" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1807.
+1807.